xlsson/bth-editor-server/README.md

 ### Integration tests
 Tests are executed by running `npm test`.
 A local test database is created when the tests are run, to avoid corrupting the production database.
+The tests are also run with the Github CI: Github Actions.

 ### API
 The following routes are available: